dzemz/Bezier-Curves/readme.txt

-﻿=== Discription: CS606 Assignment 1 ===
+﻿=== Description: IIITB: CS606 Assignment 1 ===

 Bezier curve are parametric curves, which are plotted on a given control points.
 Two methods to compute Bezier curve are using bernstein polynomian and other is De Castljau's algorithm.

 === Installation ===

-On your linux machine, one needs to install free-glut libraries.
+On your linux machine, install free-glut libraries.
 To do the same, at terminal punch in

 $apt-get install freeglut3-dev